maryambkhan/final-project/README.md

 - I created Nuxt2 project and added google image and tailwindcss.
 - Then just to make sure everything is working i added nav-bar component but i could not see it.
 First thing i did was check nuxtconfig and make sure everything was okay.
+- Created a rough structure of navigation bar

 ### Problems